Computer-Vision-Spring-2024/exVision-AlgoSegment/README.md

 ## Acknowledgments

-- Refer to [this organization's README](https://github.com/Computer-Vision-Spring-2024#acknowledgements) repo for more details about contributors and supervisors.
+- Refer to [this organization's README](https://github.com/Computer-Vision-Spring-2024#acknowledgements) for more details about contributors and supervisors.

 ## References